-(2) Annually submits to the office of community services a program plan and budget for use of community services block grant funds for the next federal fiscal year.
-At least ten days prior to its submission to the office of community services, a copy of the program plan and budget shall be made available to the chief elected officials of the municipal corporations and counties within the service area in order to provide them the opportunity to review and comment upon such plan and budget.
+(2) Annually submits to the division a program plan and budget for use of community services block grant funds for the next federal fiscal year.
+At least ten days prior to its submission to the division, a copy of the program plan and budget shall be made available to the chief elected officials of the municipal corporations and counties within the service area in order to provide them the opportunity to review and comment upon such plan and budget.

 (4) Complies with the prohibitions against discrimination and political activity, as provided in the "Community Services Block Grant Act";

-(5) Complies with fiscal and program requirements established by department of development rule.
+(5) Complies with fiscal and program requirements established by development services agency rule.